cjlee112/bjjdb/basics.rst

     Push it down and pin it with your right knee, holding down both his legs.
   * Pivot left to side-control.

 :transition:
+  :title: hook sweep from standing guard pass
+  :from: guard_vs_standing:D
+  :to: side_control:A
+  :opportunity:
+    opponent grabs your knee for pass
+  :video: youtube:RPHUQJZVuiI

+:transition:
+  :title: take the back 2
+  :from: closed_guard:A
+  :to: back:A
+  :opportunity:
+    you're able to pull and lift his arms to pass under it.
+  :video: youtube:aVpIEQNT0ug

+:transition:
+  :title: take the back
+  :from: closed_guard:A
+  :to: back:A
+  :opportunity:
+    you're able to pull his arm across your body
+  :video: youtube:0Pc-gS9IA04

+:transition:
   :from: closed_guard_vs_standing:D